 Store in an airtight container.

-The possibilities are truly endless for you to make so many options of healthy chocolate bark recipes.
+The possibilities are truly endless to make so many options of healthy chocolate bark recipes.

 Here are some possible add-in combinations to try.